satanicang3l/osepnotes/docs/clientexecution/htmlsmuggling.md

 Remove all **line break** or **new lines**

-Add the whole thing to below and serve as html:
+Add the whole thing to below and serve as html (This works on Chrome only):

 ```html
 <html>